KirillMouraviev/PRISM-TopoMap/README.md

 ## Paper

-The PRISM-TopoMap method is described in the [paper](https://arxiv.org/abs/2404.01674).
+The PRISM-TopoMap method is described in the [paper](https://arxiv.org/abs/2404.01674) accepted to IEEE Robotics and Automation Letters in 2025.
 If you use this code in your research, please cite this paper.
 A bibtex entry is provided below.

 ```
 @article{muravyev2025prism,